nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    command and a correct example.

 3. Test case: `sortbuyers -n`, `sortbuyers -n oops`, `sortbuyers -n 1`
    Expected: "Order should be ASC or DESC" error message should be displayed.

+### Sorting properties

+1. Test case: `sortprops -n ASC`
+   Expected: Property list should be sorted in increasing alphabetical order.
+"Sorted properties by:" message should be displayed on the screen with correct criteria and order.

+2. Test case: `sortprops`, `sortprops x`, `sortprops 1`
+   Expected: "Invalid command format" error message should be displayed, along with information regarding the syntax of the `sortprops` command and a correct example.

+3. Test case: `sortprops -n`, `sortprops -n oops`, `sortprops -n 1`
+   Expected: "Order should be ASC or DESC" error message should be displayed.